zendesk/sunshine-conversations-proactive-code-sample/README.md

-# Proactive messages using Smooch
+# Proactive messages using Sunshine Conversations

 An oft-requested feature that we are working on, but is not yet integrated into Sunshine Conversations, is the ability to display proactive messages.